 - Be responsive to emails, phone calls and/or texts

 - Contact classmates to encourage attendance at your reunion

 - Actively help plan events and activities

 Reunion Planning Schedule

 Your planning timeline will depend on the size of your class, which milestone reunion this is, and how soon you form a committee.
 The following proposed schedule assumes a full year of planning.

 - Form your committee(s)

-- Develop class roster with contact info; look for 'missing' classmates
+- Develop class roster with contact info; look for 'lost' classmates

 - Begin outreach to classmates to look for volunteers and start fundraising